 Section 16(a) of the Exchange Act requires the Company's directors and executive officers and persons who beneficially own more than ten percent of a registered class of the Company's equity securities to file with the SEC initial reports of ownership and reports of changes in ownership of common stock and other equity securities of the Company.
 Officers, directors and greater than ten percent beneficial shareholders are required by SEC regulations to furnish us with copies of all Section 16(a) forms they file.
-To the best of the Company's knowledge based solely on a review of Forms 3, 4, and 5 (and any amendments thereof) received by us during or with respect to the year ended September 30, 2014, the following persons have not filed on a timely basis, the identified reports required by Section 16(a) of the Exchange Act during fiscal year ended September 30, 2016:
+To the best of the Company's knowledge based solely on a review of Forms 3, 4, and 5 (and any amendments thereof) received by us during or with respect to the year ended September 30, 2017, the following persons have not filed on a timely basis, the identified reports required by Section 16(a) of the Exchange Act during fiscal year ended September 30, 2017:

-Known

-Transactions failures to file

-Number of not timely a required

-Name and principal position late reports reported form
+Name and principal position Number of late reports Transactions not timely reported Known failures to file a required form

-S. Matthew Schultz, President 0 1 0
+S. Matthew Schultz, President 0 2 0

 Zachary Bradford, CFO 0 1 0

-Michael Barrett, COO 0 0 0

-Bruce Lybbert, Director 0 1 0
+Bryan Huber, COO and Director 1 0 0

-Larry McNeill, Director 0 1 0
+Larry McNeill, Chairman and Director 0 1 0

-Todd Thompson 0 0 1